w3f/polkadot-wiki/docs/learn/how-to/rebond-tokens.md

 !!!info "Related concepts"
     For the underlying concepts, see [Staking (advanced)](../learn-staking-advanced.md).

-_Discover the new Staking Dashboard that makes staking much easier and check the[extensive article list](../../general/dashboards/staking-dashboard.md) to help you get started._

-* * *

 If you unbonded your tokens but changed your mind, you can rebond them before the unbonding period is over through the  "**Network** "  **> "Staking**"  **> "**[**Account page**](https://polkadot.js.org/apps/#/staking-async/actions)" on the Polkadot Developer Interface.
 This extrinsic is issued by the **stash or staking proxy** account.